Egypt in Pictures: 18 Beautiful Places to Photograph

 7. Sharm El Luli

 The white, soft sands of Sharm El Luli beach stretch next to a crystal-clear lagoon.
-Smooth shores, vast coral reefs, and shades of blue make this a perfect destination for snorkeling and diving.
-The area is underdeveloped - no hotels, no restaurants, and all the peace and quiet you could want.
+Smooth shores, vast coral reefs, and shades of blue make this one of Egypt's best beaches and a perfect destination for snorkeling, diving, and taking incredible photos.
+The area is underdeveloped – no hotels, no restaurants, and all the peace and quiet you could want.

 8. Siwa Salt Lakes